input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 The goal is to **mitigate or completely eliminate grinding attacks** on the protocol by introducing **targeted protocol enhancements** to address this issue.
 Two approaches are actively being explored to address the **Randomness Manipulation Problem**:

 - **Complete Elimination of Grinding Attacks** – Ongoing research aims to make the protocol fully resistant to such attacks.
 One notable example is *[Efficient Random Beacons with Adaptive Security for Ungrindable Blockchains](https://eprint.iacr.org/2021/1698.pdf).*
 - **Partial Mitigation by Increasing Attack Complexity** – While full protection may not yet be feasible, making such attacks **computationally and economically prohibitive** can significantly reduce their viability.
-This approach is the basis of the [**Phalanx CIP**](../CIP/Readme.md).
+This approach is the basis of the **Phalanx CIP** (Coming soon)].

 However, while **fully protecting the protocol from Randomness Manipulation attacks** may not yet be feasible, it is crucial to advance in the following areas: